alpyxn/moviestar/app/README.md

 - All user-specific actions (comments, ratings, etc.) are linked to this username
 - If changing a username in Keycloak, the user will be treated as a new user in the system

+## User Profiles

+User profiles can be accessed publicly using the `/api/users/{username}` endpoint without authentication.
+This allows non-logged-in users to view user profiles.
+The backend implements case-insensitive username matching to improve user lookups.

+If the user exists in the database, the endpoint returns a 200 OK response with the user details.
+If not found, it returns a 404 Not Found response.

+## Public Endpoints

+The following endpoints are accessible without authentication:
+- `/api/movies/**` - All movie-related endpoints (except comments and ratings)
+- `/api/actors/**` - All actor endpoints
+- `/api/directors/**` - All director endpoints
+- `/api/genres/**` - All genre endpoints
+- `/api/users/{username}` - Public user profile information
+- `/api/users/{username}/comments` - Public user comments
+- `/api/users/{username}/watchlist` - Public user watchlist

+## User Management

+### User Profile Creation
+- User profiles are automatically created when a user logs in for the first time
+- Profile information is pulled from the Keycloak token
+- The system tracks username, email, profile picture URL, created date, and last login

+### User Profile Updates
+- The system updates the user's last login timestamp on each authenticated request
+- Users can update their profile picture using the API
+- Send `null` or empty string to remove the profile picture

+### User Banning
+- Admins can ban users through the admin API
+- Banned users receive a 403 Forbidden response on any authenticated request
+- Banned status is visible on user profiles

+## Error Handling

+The API has improved error handling, particularly for user lookups:
+- 404 Not Found for non-existent resources
+- Case-insensitive username matching improves user discovery
+- 500 Internal Server Error details are logged for debugging

+## Testing and Development

+The system includes a debug controller (only enabled in dev/test profiles) to help with user lookup issues:
+- `/api/debug/users/search?username=value` - Returns detailed lookup information

 ## Data Models

 ### Movie